EthanHeilman/ethanheilman.github.io/x/34/post.md

 Cantor's ideas also sparked a theological debate since if the mind can reason about infinity, perhaps the mind can also reason about God[9].
 Cantor himself was deeply invested in the theological implications of his Mathematical work.
 He believed that God was beyond the mind and thus his Mathematical work was not the result of his own effort but rather God was speaking through him.

 > "The Transfinite with its abundance of formations and forms, points with necessity to an Absolute, to the “truly Infinite”, to whose Magnitude nothing can be added or subtracted and which therefore is to be seen quantitatively as absolute Maximum.
-The latter exceeds, so to speak, the human power of comprehension and eludes particularly mathematical determination; whereas the Transfinite not only fills the vast field of the possible in God’s knowledge, but also offers a rich, constantly increasing field of ideal inquiry and attains reality and existence, I am convinced, also in the world of the created, up to a certain degree and in different relations, to bring the Magnificence of the Creator, following His absolute free decree, to greater expression than could have occurred through a merely "finite world"."  - [From a letter from Georg Cantor to A. Eulenberg, Feb.
-28, 1886, as in Gesammelte Abhandlungen mathematischen und philosophischen Inhalts, Georg Cantor, ed by Ernst Zermelo, Springer-Verlag, 2013, translation by Gabriele Chaitkin in On the Theory of the Transfinite.](https://jamesrmeyer.com/infinite/cantor-religion-transfinite)
+The latter exceeds, so to speak, the human power of comprehension and eludes particularly mathematical determination; whereas the Transfinite not only fills the vast field of the possible in God’s knowledge, but also offers a rich, constantly increasing field of ideal inquiry and attains reality and existence, I am convinced, also in the world of the created, up to a certain degree and in different relations, to bring the Magnificence of the Creator, following His absolute free decree, to greater expression than could have occurred through a merely "finite world"."  - From a letter[^13] written by Georg Cantor to A. Eulenberg (Feb.
+28, 1886)

 I use the word weirdness above rather than complexity because what matters is the strangeness of eternal nature to human thought, it need not be more complex and could in fact be simpler than many things we consider normal like pants or a traffic jam.
 Maybe it isn't the [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps), but rather than the gaps are the God[^10]?

 > "The whole secret of mysticism is this: that man can understand everything by the help of what he does not understand.
 The morbid logician seeks to make everything lucid, and succeeds in making everything mysterious.
-The mystic allows one thing to be mysterious, and everything else becomes lucid" - [ORTHODOXY by G. K. CHESTERTON (1908)](https://www.gutenberg.org/files/16769/16769-h/16769-h.htm)
+The mystic[^14] allows one thing to be mysterious, and everything else becomes lucid" - [Orthodoxy by G. K. Chesterton (1908)](https://www.gutenberg.org/files/16769/16769-h/16769-h.htm)

 ### Related Essays